jluizcalonio/instagram-follower-bot/README.md

 <hr>

 ### OVERVIEW
-Made with Python and useing Selenium.
+Made with Python and using Selenium.